themorlan/openREM/docs/netdicom-qr.rst

 objects to your selected Store node.
 This will be based on your original selection - changing the node on the left hand side at this stage will have no effect.

 The progress of the retrieve is displayed in the same place until the retrieve is complete.
+You can also see the query and start the ``Retrieve`` in the  :ref:`qrquerysummary`.

 .. _qrcommandlineinterface: